Tei Ninomiya: Personal life and legacy

 In December 1913, Ninomiya married Japanese lawyer and bureaucrat Unjiro Fujita.
-They had chlidren Meiko (born 1914) and Atsuo (born 1916); and they had two young sons when Smith alumna Stella Tuthill visited them in Kobe early in the 1920s.
+They had multiple children: Meiko (born 1914) and Atsuo (born 1916); and they had two young sons when Smith alumna Stella Tuthill visited them in Kobe early in the 1920s.
 The Fujitas moved to Port Arthur in Manchuria later in 1922.
 She had a son and two daughters when she wrote to the Smith College alumnae from Hiroshima in 1930.

 In 2010, the president of Smith College, Carol T. Christ, toured six Asian cities; the timing of her trip coincided with the centenary of Ninomiya's graduation from Smith.
 Smith College dedicated Ninomiya House in 2016, a campus residence named in her memory.
 There is a plaque on the building's exterior, explaining her significance in the school's history.